Phased Headless Rollouts

 You have an existing SFRA storefront running on www.mystorefront.com.
 You know the benefits of headless architecture and want to leverage PWA Kit to deliver performant and engaging experiences.
 At the same time, you want to minimize risk to the schedule, so you choose a phased approach to rolling out your PWA Kit storefront.

-You configure the CDN to send page request at the top of the funnel to PWA Kit: home page (/), the category listing page (/category), and the product details page (/product).
+You configure the CDN to send page requests at the top of the funnel to PWA Kit: home page (/), the category listing page (/category), and the product details page (/product).
 These PWA Kit pages are deployed to a Managed Runtime environment running on mystorefront.mobify-storefront.com.
 When the shopper decides to make a purchase, the CDN redirects the shopper to the existing SFRA checkout page running on www.mystorefront.com.

 To handle traffic routing, you can choose the embedded CDN (eCDN) solution from Salesforce (and powered by Cloudflare) or choose a CDN from a different vendor.